daneedk/com.uc.heimdall/APPSTORE.md

 ## Need Help, Have questions or remarks?

-Please post your questions/remarks on the [Athom community forum](https://forum.athom.com/discussion/4514/app-heimdall-let-homey-watch-over-your-home/p1)
+Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 1.0.16
+## Changes for current version 1.0.18
-* Support for non-sensor devices with Contact, Motion and Tamper capabilities
+* Updated Community ID

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)